 Clean, continuous power is an essential requirement of 21st-century day-to-day life, with sectors as diverse as banking, utilities, manufacturing, transportation, retail, healthcare, and entertainment all dependent on complex computer and communications technologies.

 Any unexpected power disruption to these sophisticated mission-critical networks can lead to damaging downtime and data loss, costing businesses thousands of pounds a minute in sales and hours of lost productivity.
 Even worse, it could even lead to death and serious injury.

 Uninterruptible power supply systems reduce these risks and form a fundamental part of any organisation’s continuity planning.

 How Does A UPS System Work?

 The battery runtime (or autonomy) of most UPS systems is relatively short, often only a few minutes.
-This battery backup provides enough time for either the connected equipment to safely shut down with minimal risk of damage or data loss, or for an alternative power source such as a backup generator to kick-in.
+This battery backup provides enough time for either the connected equipment to safely shut down with minimal risk of damage or data loss, or for an alternative power source such as a backup generator to kick in and take over the powering the load.

 An uninterruptible power supply’s primary role is to provide short-term emergency power when there’s a complete mains failure or blackout.